VictorEijkhout/make-support-files/README.md

 ## More module stuff

 Set the variable `HASBIN` to anything nonero to include a bin directory.
 Otherwise the installation will assume that only `DIR/LIB/INC` apply.

+Conversely `NOLIB` (for instance for C++ header-only libraries) prevents a `TACC_PACKAGE_LIB` variable being generated.

 You can add custom variables to the module by specifying